processone/docs.ejabberd.im/content/admin/guide/mqtt/index.md

 toc: true
 ---

-ejabberd is a multiprotocol server that can support MQTT out of the box, since ejabberd Business Edition 4.0 and ejabberd Community Server 19.02
+ejabberd is a multiprotocol server that supports [MQTT](https://mqtt.org/) out of the box since ejabberd Business Edition 4.0 and ejabberd Community Server 19.02

 There are major benefits in using MQTT service embedded in ejabberd: